ElenaCoder/bookstore/README.md

 ---
 ## About the project

-This is **bookstore** project as part of the "Metropolia UAS REACT.JS FUNDAMENTALS' course.
+This is the **bookstore** project, created as part of the "Metropolia UAS REACT.JS FUNDAMENTALS' course.
 The project aims to introduce the fundamental concepts of React.js and provide hands-on experience with building a React application.

 ## Task description